 Important Note About Ordering New Captain’s Chairs

-Be sure to confirm the pattern and spacing of the bolts for your existing chairs before ordering replacement chairs!
-It’s very important that the pattern and spacing of the bolts to secure your new chairs will match up with the pattern and spacing of the installation holes in your RV.
+Be sure to confirm the pattern and spacing of the bolts for your existing chairs before ordering replacements!
+It’s very important that both match, otherwise you’ll have trouble securing your new chairs using the existing holes in your RV.

 Not all manufacturers (of RVs or captain’s chairs) do it the same, so the spacing between bolts and/or the number of holes could be different than ours.
 This is one key reason we went with the same brand (Villa) seats our rig originally came with.